 How First National Bank of Scotia's Savings Rates Compare

-First National Bank of Scotia is a brick-and-mortar bank, with 10 total branches in New York.
-It also offers access to mobile and web apps for straightforward access and banking on the go.
-First National Bank of Scotia gets unsatisfactory reviews from customers for its mobile platform.
-Out of 18 ratings across iOS and Android platforms, the First National Bank of Scotia mobile app is scored at 3.3 out of 5 (compared to the national average of 3.8).
-First National Bank of Scotia's mobile app allows you to manage your accounts by monitoring current statements, transferring funds and accessing support representatives.
-First National Bank of Scotia receives an excellent consumer satisfaction score based on relatively few consumer complaints registered with the Consumer Financial Protection Bureau (CFPB), a government-backed consumer protection agency.
+First National Bank of Scotia is a brick-and-mortar bank, with 10 total bank locations in New York.
+With mobile and web apps, First National Bank of Scotia makes account access straightforward, even on the go.
+First National Bank of Scotia's online and mobile banking platforms get mediocre scores from users.
+The First National Bank of Scotia mobile app has been given a 3.3 out of 5 (with 18 reviews on iOS and Android) compared to the national average of 3.8.
+First National Bank of Scotia's mobile app allows you to control your finances by monitoring current statements, sending and receiving funds as well as reaching customer service.
+First National Bank of Scotia receives an exceptional consumer satisfaction rating based on comparatively few complaints reported to the Consumer Financial Protection Bureau (CFPB), a government agency that protects consumers in the financial sector.

 Texas Ratio Analysis